-What to check before applying for forgiveness loan.
+What to check before applying for a forgiveness loan

 Consider going to a trustworthy operator to guide you with the process to apply.
-You are not charged any fees for enrolling to income-driven repayment that helps you get loan forgiveness.
+You are not charged any fees for enrolling in income-driven repayment that helps you get loan forgiveness.

 For the disabled and public servants, the forgiveness program is being granted tax-free.
 If you are in an income-driven repayment program and later qualify for forgiveness, remember it is taxable.

 If you decide to drop the IDR plan, considering the no tax benefits, unpaid interest will be added to your loan balance.

 Deciding to apply for PAYE or REPAYE

 Check which loan repayment option is more feasible for you.

 Check the eligibility criteria without which applying for a loan will be rejected.

 Contact loan servicer to apply for an income-driven repayment plan

 Make payments on time so you can apply for loan forgiveness and other benefits offered.